m4ce/sensu-plugins-influxdb-q/README.md

 An handy feature is the ability to interpolate the query result hash attributes into the --check-name and --msg command line flags.

-So, for query above the result might look like the following (run with --debug to inspect the result):
+So, for query above the result might look like the following (run without --json-path to inspect the result):

 ```
 {"name"=>"interface_rx", "tags"=>{"instance"=>"ens255f0", "type"=>"if_errors"}, "values"=>[{"time"=>"2016-01-07T21:43:00Z", "value"=>0}, {"time"=>"2016-01-07T21:44:00Z", "value"=>0}, {"time"=>"2016-01-07T21:45:00Z", "value"=>0}, {"time"=>"2016-01-07T21:46:00Z", "value"=>0}, {"time"=>"2016-01-07T21:47:00Z", "value"=>0}]}